Berkeley-Data/hpt/paper_draft.md

 | [RESISC45](https://arxiv.org/ftp/arxiv/papers/1703/1703.00121.pdf)   | NA  | 31,500 Images; 3 Bands(RGB)  | 256x256  | Single, 45 scene classes | Balanced; 700 images in each class  |

 ##### SEN12MS
 The SEN12MS dataset contains 180,662 patch triplets of corresponding Sentinel-1 dual-pol SAR data, Sentinel-2 multi-spectral images, and MODIS-derived land cover maps.
 The patches are distributed across the land masses of the Earth and spread over all four meteorological seasons.
 This is reflected by the dataset structure.
-The captured scenes were tiled into patches of 256 X 256 pixels in size and implemented a stride of 128 pixels, resulting in an overlap between adjacent patches of 50% assuming 50% overlap is the ideal trade-off between patch independence and maximization of the number of samples.
+The captured scenes were tiled into patches of 256 X 256 pixels in size and implemented a stride of 128 pixels, resulting in an overlap between adjacent patches.
+Only 3847 patches do not have any overlap with adjacent patches.
+Most of the overlap occurs around 25% and 50% of the area with few patches overlapping less than 15% and more than 75%.

  All patches are provided in the form of 16-bit GeoTiffs containing the following specific information:
 * Sentinel-1 SAR: 2 channels corresponding to sigma nought backscatter values in dB scale for VV and VH polarization.
 * Sentinel-2 Multi-Spectral: 13 channels corresponding to the 13 spectral bands (B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12).
 * MODIS Land Cover: 4 channels corresponding to IGBP, LCCS Land Cover, LCCS Land Use, and LCCS Surface Hydrology layers.